akeneo/onboarder-helpcenter/content/md/supplier-onboarder/manage-products/enrich-with-excel-files.md

 # Upload the new product data
 ![Upload excel file](../img/SUPPLIER_upload-excel.png)
 You must import the same file to update your products with the new values in the excel file.
 That's it.
-In the Process tracker, when the upload is finished, you can see the number of updated products and skipped ones.
+In the Process tracker, when the upload is finished, you can see the number of updated and skipped products.
 You will also see details on any errors.